DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/groups.md

 ---

-To group appointments by resources of one kind, for instance to group appointments that use particular rooms in an office, assign an array with a single element to the **groups** property.
+To group appointments in the **agenda** view or by resources of one kind, for instance to group appointments that use particular rooms in an office, assign an array with a single element to the **groups** property.
 To group appointments by several resource kinds, assign an array of elements.
 Each element will represent a resource by which appointments will be grouped.
 Each resource will be nested to the resource represented by the previous element in the **groups** array.